williammabernathy/bikkitbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A simple discord bot built as a learning project for node.js.
-This project is strictly designed for my personal discord server, but can somewhat easily be edited for any discord.
-While it revoles around the user MooseRx, it works for anyone, as per passed arguments, for any given command.
+This project is strictly designed for a personal discord server.

 ### Built With